SpredfastLegacy/JMVC-Inject/README.md

 # Usage

-To create an injector, call `Inject` with the injection definitions.
-The return value of `Inject` is a function that is the injector.
+To create an injector, call `Inject` with the inject and dependency definitions.
+The return value of `Inject` (i.e., the injector) is a function.

 Injector definitions are simple objects with a `name` and a `factory` function.
-The factory function can return any value or it can return a [jQuery.Deferred](http://api.jquery.com/category/deferred-object/) which resolves to the value to inject.
+The factory function can return any value or it can return a [jQuery.Deferred](http://api.jquery.com/category/deferred-object/) which resolves to the value to inject. *Your factory function is called every time the dependency needs to be injected.*

 In the examples, we name the injector variable `injector`, but you can call it whatever you want. e.g., `require`, `when`, `myInjector`, etc.

-*NOTE:* these docs are a work in progress, but for working examples of all functionality, you can refer to the qunit tests in the test directory.
+**NOTE:** these docs are a work in progress, but for working examples of all functionality, you can refer to the qunit tests in the test directory.

 ## Injecting plain functions